 Managers of HHW collection facilities must ensure all staff complete the required training on how to prevent and control hazards.
 Training must cover protecting health and safety; categorizing, storing, and transporting hazardous materials; and more.

-Some of the required training is available online – see the links below.
+Some of the required training will be available online.
 Certificates will be emailed to each attendee that has demonstrated full completion/viewing of an online training.

 Managing waste paint